 Progress payment changes

-The new Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) has made changes to the process for progress payments.
+Changes to the Building Industry Fairness (Security of Payment) Act 2017 (BIF Act) will soon commence to improve the process for progress payments.
 These changes will:

 - provides reasons why the amount may be less than the amount claimed.

 From 1 October 2020, failing to pay the scheduled amount by the due date will be an offence and a maximum of 100 penalty units may apply.